Skip to main content

 • Open the Team tab — it lists all users in the team.

-• Toggle Advanced seat users to display only users occupying advanced seats.
+• Enable the Advanced seat users toggle to display only users currently occupying advanced seats.

 • To free up a seat, click Remove next to a user’s name.
 Once removed, the user immediately loses access to all projects within the team.